r-abishek/course_googleMLCC/README.md

 * Improve a linear regression model  with the addition of synthetic features
 * Introduce one-hot encoding, binning and feature crosses

+### 13_improving_neural_net_performance.ipynb
+* Improve performance of a neural network by normalizing features and applying various optimization algorithms